 “sorrowful yet always rejoicing”

-Nobody sees the tears or the anguish during the week that a people-serving role brings, yet you need to show up and lead a church of people into worship each week even if they have upset or offended you.
+Nobody sees the anguish and anxiety during the week that a people-serving role brings, yet you need to show up and lead a church of people into weekly worship even if they have upset or offended you.
 People are, without a doubt, the best thing about pastoring a church.
 Seeing people get it, seeing people use Scriptural wisdom and principles that you have imparted to make major life decisions is humbling, and walking with people through the highest of highs and the lowest of lows is nothing but a privilege.
 People are also, without a doubt, the hardest thing about pastoring a church, too.
 Nothing has the potential to make you as sorrowful as people do, and nothing has the potential to make you rejoice as people do.

 “as poor yet making many rich”